-Summary of Strategic Goals and Performance Measures STRATEGIC GOAL 1: Protect the public interest in surface transportation matters.
+Summary of Strategic Goals, Objectives, and Performance Measures STRATEGIC GOAL 1: Protect the public interest in surface transportation matters.
 Performance Goal 1: Facilitate greater understanding among and between carriers, shippers, and other stakeholders by supporting and participating in the work of the National Grain Car Council, the Railroad-Shipper Transportation Advisory Council, and the Rail Energy Transportation Advisory Committee.
-2021 Actual 2022 Target 2023 Target Performance Measure 1: Facilitate formal outreach efforts to promote effective compliance programs by hosting a minimum of seven collaborative meetings a year to discuss emerging challenges and industry trends with various stakeholder groups.
-Exceeded Meet Meet Performance Goal 2: Encourage the voluntary resolution of rail operational and service-related issues involving shippers, railroads, state and local governments, and the public by providing informal access to the Board through the RCPA.
-2021 Actual 2022 Target 2023 Target Performance Measure 1: Informal inquiries and complaints from stakeholders and the public are responded to by RCPA within 3 days of receipt.
+2022 Actual 2023 Target 2024 Target Performance Measure 1: Facilitate formal outreach efforts to promote effective compliance programs by hosting a minimum of seven collaborative meetings a year to discuss emerging challenges and industry trends with various stakeholder groups.
+Met Meet Meet Performance Goal 2: Encourage the voluntary resolution of rail operational and service-related issues involving shippers, railroads, state and local governments, and the public by providing informal access to the Board through the RCPA.
+2022 Actual 2023 Target 2024 Target Performance Measure 1: Informal inquiries and complaints from stakeholders and the public are responded to by RCPA within 3 days of receipt.
 Met Meet Meet Performance Goal 3: Conduct responsive, impartial, and timely adjudications.
-2021 Actual 2022 Target 2023 Target Performance Measure 1: Use resources efficiently to issue timely decisions that are responsive to the needs of the public and are consistent with applicable laws and precedent greater than 90% of the time.
+2022 2022 2024 Performance Goal 5.
+Conduct responsive, impartial, and timely adjudications.
+2022 Actual 2023 Target Target Performance Measure 1: Use resources efficiently to issue timely Decisions that are • responsive to the needs of the public and are consistent with applicable laws and precedent greater than 90% of the time.
 Met Meet Meet Performance Measure 2: Board decisions are responsive to the comments, evidence, and argument, such that court decisions fault the agency for failing to address issues raised less than 25% of the time.
 Met Meet Meet Performance Measure 3: Board decisions are substantively supported, such that court decisions set aside agency rulings as beyond the agency's authority, or arbitrary, capricious, or an abuse of discretion, less than 25% of the time.
-Met Meet Meet
+Did Not Meet Meet Meet

-Summary of Strategic Goals and Performance Measures (continu ued) Performance Goal 4: Ensure early and continuing opportunities for public participation and stakeholder input for projects that trigger review under NEPA and other related environmental laws by conducting public outreach and informational meetings to inform and educate the public, and managing rail-related information databases for public use.
+Summary of Strategic Goals, Objectives, and Performance Measures (continuation) ued) Performance Goal 4: Ensure early and continuing opportunities for public participation and stakeholder input for projects that trigger review under NEPA and other related environmental laws by conducting public outreach, and informational meetings to inform and educate the public, and managing rail-related information databases for public use.
 Provide consistent, coordinated, and predictable environmental reviews and authorization processes for infrastructure projects.
-2021 Actual 2022 Target 2023 Target Performance Measure 1: Prepare environmental service lists and conduct public outreach through meetings, webinars, and websites, as appropriate, at least 80% of the time in cases requiring environmental review.
+2022 Actual 2023 Target 2024 Target Performance Measure 1: Prepare environmental service lists and conduct public outreach through meetings, webinars, and websites, as appropriate, at least 80% of the time in cases requiring environmental review.
 Met Meet Meet Performance Goal 5: Ensure that the public, through efficient FOIA processing, can obtain information about the Board, the programs it administers, and the actions it takes.
-2021 Actual 2022 Target 2023 Target Performance Measure 1: Promote transparency and public confidence in the Board's programs by responding to requests under FOIA, within the statutory time frame of 20 business days, excluding statutorily-authorized extensions.
-Exceeded Meet Meet STRATEGIC GOAL 2: Foster economic efficiencies through reliance, where possible, on marketplace factors to of economically sound, efficient, and reliable surface transportation systems that have adequate capacity to • • continuation Performance Goal 1: Collect and publish statistical data permitting the public to better understand trends in traffic volumes, rates, and the financial health of the rail industry.
-2021 Actual 2022 Target 2023 Target Performance Measure 1: Publish Monthly, Quarterly, and Annual Statistical Reports within 30 days of receiving all needed inputs.
+2022 Actual 2023 Target 2024 Target Performance Measure 1: To promote transparency and public confidence in the Board's programs, Board staff will respond to requests under the FOIA, within the statutory time frame of 20 business days, excluding statutory-authorized extensions.
+Met Meet Meet STRATEGIC GOAL 2: Foster economic efficiencies through reliance, where possible, on marketplace factor development and continuation of economically sound, efficient, and reliable surface transportation systems to meet the needs of our economy.
+Performance Goal 1: Collect and publish statistical data permitting the public to better understand trends in traffic volumes, rates, and the financial health of the rail industry.
+Performance Measure 1: Publish Monthly, Quarterly, and Annual Statistical Reports within 30 2022 Actual 2023 Target 2024 Target days of receiving all needed inputs.
 Met Meet Meet Performance Measure 2: Collect and publish rail service metrics within 24 hours of receipt.
 Met Meet Meet